Domains

 Action (assert):

 Success: One foe in your zone becomes Watched.
-You may spend 1 Zeal or 1 charge of Divine Grace per additional foe to make that foe Watched as well.
+You may spend up to 2 Zeal or charges of Divine Grace; for each spent, an additional foe in your zone becomes Watched.

 Crit Success: Up to 3 foes in your zone become Watched.